kadirseckin/kadirseckin/README.md

 ### Hi there, I'm Kadir  👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I love software and learning something new